After a recent experience in New York comes this reflection on racism and the social context of our faith.

 I can't breathe.
 At this moment, this is one of the most politically charged statements you can say in the United States.
 It drudges up a social context where racism and state brutality are killing innocent people.
 It evokes a memory that causes resistance to injustice.
 It is a call to action.
 It is conviction.

 I can't breathe.
-In this statement we are reminded of Eric Gardner being unjustly and violently arrested.
+In this statement we are reminded of Eric Garner being unjustly and violently arrested.
 We are reminded that because of racial profiling, a judgment to the colour of his brown skin, the powers in place suffocated him.
-While he cried out saying “I can't breathe”, the police would not relent, and Eric Gardner died.
+While he cried out saying “I can't breathe”, the police would not relent, and Eric Garner died.
 We remember he was not the first to die this way.

 Remember that Jesus was a political prisoner.
 That he died an innocent, and that politics found him politically innocent.
 That he was discriminated against by the Roman Empire that ruled his culture, because he spoke out for justice that looked like the kingdom of heaven.
 Remember that Jesus’ message called for equality between man and woman, slave and master, Jew and Gentile.
 Remember that the message of his teachings cost Jesus his life.
 Remember we are called to be like him.